ncri/ajaxify_rails/README.md

 ### Loader Animation

-You probably like to have a loader image to be displayed to the user while content loads via ajax.
+You probably like to have a loader image to be displayed to the user while content loads via Ajax.
 This is simple.
-Ajaxify automatically inserts a loader div with the class `ajaxify_loader` into the content wrapper before starting an ajax request.
+Ajaxify automatically inserts a loader div with the class `ajaxify_loader` into the content wrapper before starting an Ajax request.
 So just supply styles for `.ajaxify_loader` in your css, with an animated gif as a background.